DataDog/documentation/content/en/security/cloud_siem/content_packs.md

 ## Overview

 [Cloud SIEM Content Packs][1] provide out-of-the box content for key security integrations.
-The content can include the following:
+The specific content depends on the integration and can include the following:

-- Detection Rules
+- Detection Rules to provide comprehensive coverage of your environment
-- Dashboard
+- An interactive dashboard with detailed insights into the state of logs and security signals for the Content Pack
-- Investigator
+- Investigator, an interactive graphical interface for investigating suspicious activity by a user or resource
-- Workflow Automation
+- Workflow Automations to automate actions and accelerate investigation and remediation of issues
-- Configuration guide
+- Configuration guides

 {{< whatsnext desc="Content Packs are grouped into the following categories:" >}}
     {{< nextlink href="/security/cloud_siem/content_packs#cloud-audit-content-packs" >}}Cloud Audit{{< /nextlink >}}